PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:solution>

-Each figure should always have a descriptive caption that explains what the figure shows, no matter how easy it is to interpret the figure.
+Each figure should always have a descriptive caption that explains what the figure shows, no matter how easy it is to interpret it.

 </template>
 </ReportMistake>